 And they were given less than five months apart, he or she needs the third dose to complete the series.
 He or she should get the third dose six months after the first dose.

-CDC makes recommendations based on the best available scientific evidence.
-Studies have shown that two doses of HPV vaccine will provide safe, effective, and lasting protection when given at least six months apart at the recommended ages of 11–12.
+The Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatrics make recommendations based on the best available scientific evidence.
+Studies have shown that two doses of HPV vaccine will provide safe, effective, and lasting protection when given at least six months apart at the recommended ages of 9–12.

-Children ages 9–10 and 13–14 are also able to receive HPV vaccination on the two-dose schedule.
+Children ages 13–14 are also able to receive HPV vaccination on the two-dose schedule.

 Teens and young adults who start the series at ages 15 through 26 years need three doses of HPV vaccine to protect against cancer-causing HPV infection.